Oak Tree Class Blog

 Well done to these children!

 Welcome back to school for Spring Term 2!
-K-Pop has greeted the children every day – from BTS to 2NE1…(every day is a school day, even for teachers!).
+K-Pop has greeted the children every day – from BTS to 2NE1…(every day is a school day!).

-This week, even though it has only been four days for the children, has been super busy.
-We have started back on fractions, including multiplying them and we are continuing to look at the conventions of newspapers.
+This week has been super busy.
+We have started back on decimals, including recognising tenths and thousandths and we are continuing to look at examples of balanced arguments.
+We shall be writing these over the next couple of weeks.

-In other news (!), Oliver rehearsals continue and we are all enjoying putting together the scenes and songs, as well as designing and making the scenery for our production.
+In other news, Bugsy Malone rehearsals continue and we are all enjoying putting together the scenes, dances and songs, as well as designing and making the scenery for our production.
 Hopefully, costumes are being collected together by family and friends - please do contact me if there is an issue regarding the clothing your child needs.
 Email me, as usual, at oak@ruffordparkprimary.org.uk

 I hope you have a lovely weekend,